jvde-github/AIS-catcher/README.md

 Links to fully built Windows binaries of recent releases are provided in below table, with and without SDRPlay support (which requires a running SDRPlay API).
 Running ``AIS-catcher`` should be a simple matter of unpacking the ZIP file in one directory and start the executable on the command line with the required parameters or by clicking ``start.bat`` which you can edit with Notepad to set desired parameters.
-**There was an issue with v0.42 on Windows for UDP communication.
-To avoid this problem use an earlier version or the Bleeding Edge**.

 It will likely run out of the box in case you have already RTL-SDR software running on your PC.
 In case you encounter an issue, you might want to check:
 - installation of RTL-SDR drivers is done via [Zadig](https://www.rtl-sdr.com/tag/zadig/)
 - installation of the Visual Studio runtime [libraries](https://docs.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist?view=msvc-170).